What to See in Dominica: A Solo Hike to Middleham Falls

 Best things to do in Dominica: Drift down Indian River in a tranquil boat, glide through whispering mangroves, listen for rare birds and soak in island stories.

-Wondering what to do on Antigua?
+Wondering what to do in Antigua?
 Wander Antigua’s sanctuaries where wise tortoises and calm donkeys graze beneath palms.
-Meet, learn, care and support the animals.
+Meet, learn and support the animals.

-Travel to Dominica: Nature Island of the Caribbean
+Discover Dominica Island: Nature Isle of the Caribbean

-Lush and volcanic, Dominica is the Caribbean’s wild heart — think emerald rainforests, steaming hot springs and coral reefs alive with color.
-Pack boots, stay curious and wander.
+Lush and volcanic, Dominica island is the Caribbean’s wild heart — think emerald rainforests, steaming hot springs and coral reefs alive with color.
+Pack boots.

 Coconut Island: Saint Martin’s French Paradise